Energy-time uncertainty relation for driven quantum systems: Appendix

-where we have used the trigonometric inequality, $\left|\co{x}-1\right|\geq(4/\pi^2)\,x^2$ for all $x\in[0,\pi/2]$.
-Here $E_\tau=(1/\tau)\, \int_0^\tau\td t\, \bra{\psi_t} H_t\ket{\psi_t}$ is the time averaged mean energy.
-We have, therefore, obtained a generalized Margolus-Levitin uncertainty relation valid for arbitrary angles between initial and final pure states and arbitrary time-dependent driving, The above derivation can be extended to arbitrary mixed states by interpreting pure states as purifications of mixed states in an enlarged Hilbert space \cite{joz94}.
+The above derivation can be extended to arbitrary mixed states by interpreting pure states as purifications of mixed states in an enlarged Hilbert space \cite{joz94}.
 Specifically, by choosing the purification that maximizes the fidelity between two density operators, the Margolus-Levitin inequality also applies to the purifications \cite{jon10}.
 Hence, we generally have,

-with the mean energy $E_\tau=(1/\tau)\, \int_0^\tau\td t\, \spur{\rho_t H_t}$.
-Equation (\ref{e21}) generalizes the Margolus-Levitin-type bound introduced by Giovannetti, Lloyd and Maccone for time-independent systems \cite{gio03}.
-Note that the numerical prefactor $4/\pi^2$ in Eq.~(\ref{e21}) is smaller than the prefactor $2/\pi$ obtained numerically in Ref.~\cite{gio03}.
+with the mean quantity $\tilde{E_\tau}=(1/\tau)\, \int_0^\tau\td t\, \spur{\rho_0 H_t U^\dagger_t}$.
+Equation (\ref{q32}) generalizes the Margolus-Levitin-type bound introduced by Giovannetti, Lloyd and Maccone for time-independent systems \cite{gio03} (note that the numerical prefactor $4/\pi^2$ in Eq.~(\ref{q32}) is smaller than the prefactor $2/\pi$ obtained numerically in Ref.~\cite{gio03}).
+In contrast to Eq.~(\ref{q36}), the quantum speed limit time (\ref{q32}) depends on the square of the Bures angle.

-Another version of a Margolus-Levitin-type inequality can be derived by directly considering the overlap of initial and final states \cite{mar98}.
-We write,